 His private sector experience includes serving as a Managing Director at Ryan Specialty Group, a specialty insurance services firm.
 He was Director, Chief Financial Officer, and Head of Business Development at the Balton Corporation, a wholesale distribution company in Chicago and an Associate at Goldman Sachs in the Industrials Group of the Investment Banking Division.

 Mr. Summers began his career as a Business Analyst at McKinsey & Company.
 Mr. Summers received his Bachelor of Science in Business Administration with Management Distinction High Honors in Finance and International Business, with a minor in East Asian Studies, from Washington University in St. Louis in 2000.

-Kurt attended Harvard Business School where he met his wife of eight years, Helen Summers, and received his Master of Business Administration in 2005.
+Kurt attended Harvard Business School where he met his wife of ten years, Helen Summers, and received his Master of Business Administration in 2005.